0xTamil/awesome-low-level/README.md

 > C++ is a continuously evolving language.
 Because of that, many old tutorials, books, and videos you find online may teach outdated methods or older versions of the language.
 If you're starting today, it's much better to focus on modern C++, specifically standards like C++17, C++20, and C++23, since those reflect how C++ is actually used nowadays.

-For learning, the resource that gets recommended the most is LearnCpp, and after going through it, it's easy to see why.
-It's completely free, regularly updated, beginner-friendly, and covers everything from the basics to more advanced concepts using modern C++ practices.
+For learning, the resource that gets recommended the most is LearnCpp because it's completely free, regularly updated, beginner-friendly, and covers everything from the basics to more advanced concepts using modern C++ practices.

 - **[LearnCpp](https://www.learncpp.com/)**: Comprehensive tutorials covering modern C++ from beginner to advanced topics.